nuntius-rex/node-mvc-create/README.md

 ## Recommended Usage

 <p>This module is intended to be a one time 'run-and-done' step at the beginning of a project.
-The code has been update to help prevent files being overwritten, but YOU SHOULD NOT run this module on an existing project.
+The code has been updated to help prevent files being overwritten, but YOU SHOULD NOT run this module on an existing project.
 </p>

-<p>It is recommended that you create an install.js script and that you should not leave this script active on your main script!!!
+<p>It is recommended that you create an install.js script (do not use your main file).
 When you run the module, the default settings will set mvcCreate as a dev dependency.
 This module should never be ran in production.</p>

 ```
 const mvcCreate=require("mvccreate");
 mvcCreate.mvcCreate();
 ```

->**<p>Note: This will create all of the folders and files, with the option of creating a package.json. <br>
+>**<p>Note: This will create all of the folders and files, with the option of creating a package.json.
 Here is what the default tree will look like:</p>**

 ```